 Tommy Tree Program

-Tommy Tree Program - The meaning of the oak tree has always been that of strength and endurance.
-There are no two other words that describe a Heart Warrior family better than those.
-The Thomas Tree Program was developed as a way to offer support to our bereaved families, as they are an integral part of our CHD community.
-When a family loses a child to a CHD, the Heart Warrior Foundation will donate an oak tree to the family to be planted at a location of their choosing in memory of their child.
-If you or someone you know would be interested in being a recipient, please reach out to us at email@example.com
+Tommy Tree Program - The Tommy Tree Program was developed as a way to offer support to our bereaved families, as they are an integral part of our CHD community.
+When a family loses a child to a CHD, the Heart Warrior Foundation will donate a tree of their choosing to the family to be planted at a location of their choosing in memory of their child.
+A granite memorial stone will also be provided.
+If you or someone you know in the New England area would be interested in being a recipient, please reach out to us at email@example.com

 Hayden's Heart Healing of the Heart

 Healing of the Heart’ is a retreat that was created off of the inspiration of Landon's Legacy - a fellow angel mom in Canada who created a special place for grieving mothers to connect and heal on levels only other grieving mothers can relate to.
-In 2018, Heart Warrior Foundation sponsored two mothers to attend this retreat!
+In 2018 and 2019, Heart Warrior Foundation sponsored two mothers to attend this retreat!

 YOUR DONATIONS OF ANY AMOUNT ARE GREATLY APPRECIATED AND EVERY DOLLAR GOES TO HELPING THE CHILDREN THAT ARE AFFECTED.